Holden Colorado

-The Holden Colorado is a range of 2- and 4-door, compact and mid-size pickup trucks that were produced for Australian manufacturer Holden, a subsidiary of General Motors from 2008 to 2021.
+The Holden Colorado is a range of 2- and 4-door, compact pickup trucks (mk1) and mid-size pickup trucks (mk2) that were produced for Australian manufacturer Holden, a subsidiary of General Motors from 2008 to 2021.
 Since its launch in 2008, it has been produced at the General Motors Thailand factory in Rayong, Thailand.
 This model is essentially a rebadged variant of the Chevrolet Colorado pickup truck, and replaces the previous Rodeo model, which is a rebadged variant of the Isuzu D-Max.
 The Colorado was made due to the split of GM and Isuzu.

 Colorado I (RC; 2008)

 The Colorado was released in Australia and New Zealand in 2008 as the Holden Colorado.
 It replaced the D-Max-based Holden Rodeo due to the split between General Motors and Isuzu.
 This model is essentially a rebadged version of the facelifted Thai-specification Colorado, retaining its front styling, while everything else is from the Isuzu D-Max.
 As with the Rodeo, the Colorado is available as either 4x2 or 4x4 and in a range of body styles, including single-cab, space-cab, and crew-cab.
 Power is provided by a range of petrol and diesel engines.
 Of the petrol engines, Holden offers a 2.4 four-cylinder or the Australian-made 3.6-liter Alloytec V6 engine.
 The diesel powerplant is the four-cylinder Isuzu 4JJ1-TCX unit displacing 3.0 liters.
 It was replaced by the second-generation Holden Colorado in 2012.